kubecost/docs/grafana-cloud-integration.md

 - You have created a Grafana Cloud account
 - You have permissions to create Grafana Cloud API keys

-## Step 1: Install the Grafana Agent in your cluster
+## Step 1: Install the Grafana Agent on your cluster

 Install the Grafana Agent for Kubernetes on your cluster.
 Follow the instructions provided in the [Grafana Agent for Kubernetes](https://grafana.com/docs/grafana-cloud/kubernetes/agent-k8s/k8s_agent_metrics/) section of the Grafana Cloud documentation.